mmich008/mmich008.github.io/README.md

 ### Once the files are on your computer:
 3. Open the entire project with AtoM.
 You can do this from GitHub desktop by right-clicking the name of the repository, from a fresh window of AtoM (File > Add Project Folder), or by dragging the folder into the Atom icon in MacOS.
+  * How are the files structured?
+  * What seems to go where?
 4. Then, from the command line, go to that folder and start Jekyll.
 For a reminder about how to use the command line, have a look at the [Programming Historian tutorial](https://programminghistorian.org/en/lessons/intro-to-bash) that I gave you in the first part of the course.
 5. In Atom, Open the file called `_config.yml` and enter your details in the various fields.